hed-standard/hed-javascript/README.md

 }
 ```

+The `eventData` `sidecarData` are objects created from lists of BIDS `events.tsv` files and,
+BIDS JSON sidecars, respectively.
+The `datasetDescriptionData` is the JSON representation
+of the dataset's `dataset_description.json` file, and `dir` is the path to the dataset's root directory.
 The `schemaDefinition` object follows a similar format as the BIDS `HEDVersion` object,
 but with local `path` values pre-parsed to use the fully qualified path name.